 Management of the company

-A private company limited by shares is managed by its directors.
-These directors are appointed by the shareholders and, in a small company, these are often the same people.
+The shareholders appoint the directors who manage a private company limited by shares.
+In a small company, these directors are often the same people as the shareholders.
 The directors have various legal duties in respect of the company, among which are annual filings and the paying of taxes.

 A limited company must have at least one director, who must be a natural person i.e. an actual person and not any other kind of entity.
 A company director may reside outside the UK.